Hormone Journal

 Integrated testing and treatment protocol

-Science & Humans positions itself within the thorough platform category by offering hormone and metabolic health programs that combine diagnostic testing with treatment.
-The hormone health program begins with an online health assessment, followed by a thorough biomarker blood panel to evaluate hormone levels, a video consultation with a licensed clinician, and a personalised treatment plan.
+Science & Humans positions itself within the integrated platform category by offering hormone and metabolic health programs that combine diagnostic testing with treatment.
+The hormone health program begins with an online health assessment, followed by a full biomarker blood panel to evaluate hormone levels, a video consultation with a licensed clinician, and a personalised treatment plan.
 The approach centres on expert-led hormone replacement therapy with advanced diagnostics and personalised care.

 The weight loss program integrates evidence-based medication, new devices, and personalised coaching.
 It includes a questionnaire, appointment scheduling, and home delivery.
 Licensed nurse practitioners prescribe clinically proven weight loss medications designed for long-term weight management.
 Prescription medication and supplements are delivered to the customer's door.